 Stefanie Schüler-Springorum (Social Issues and Welfare), Prof. Dr. phil., has served as Director of the Centre for Research on Anti-Semitism at the Technical University of Berlin since 2011 and has represented the Technical University Berlin within the Council of Directors at the Centre Jewish Studies Berlin-Brandenburg since 2012.
 She held the post of Director of the Institute for the History of the German Jews in Hamburg from 2001 to 2011.

-Michael Studemund-Halévy (Sephardic Jews), docteur ès-lettres, is Eduard Duckesz-Fellow at the Institute for the history of the German Jews.
+Michael Studemund-Halévy (Sephardic Jews), docteur ès-lettres, was the Eduard Duckesz-Fellow at the Institute for the history of the German Jews.
 His fields of research center Western Sefardic Diaspora, Hebrew epigraphy and iconography, Jewish Languages and Judeospanish.

 Lilian Türk (Scholarship), Dr. phil., is a Research Associate at the Institute for Jewish Philosophy and Religion, University of Hamburg.
 Her primary research interests lie in Yiddish religious phenomenology, Yiddish language and literature, the role of the Yiddish press in social movements between 1850 and 1950, and non-conformist Jewish identities, particularly in the context of religious anarchism.

 Dieser Text unterliegt den Bedingungen der Creative Commons Namensnennung - Nicht kommerziell - Keine Bearbeitungen 4.0 International Lizenz.
-Unter Namensnenung gemäß dem Zitationshinweis darf er in unveränderter Form für nicht-kommerzielle Zwecke nachgenutzt werden.
+Unter Namensnennung gemäß dem Zitationshinweis darf er in unveränderter Form für nicht-kommerzielle Zwecke nachgenutzt werden.